Towards Improving Unit Commitment Economics: An Add-On Tailor for Renewable Energy and Reserve Predictions: Introduction

+\IEEEPARstart{T}{his} paper focuses on the unit commitment (UC) economics of power systems integrated with renewable energy sources (RES), where system operators are the top administrators \cite{Cost}.
+The daily UC is generally executed in a predict-then-optimize process, shown in Fig.~\ref{fig01}(a) and summarized as the following three steps:

+\begin{itemize}[noitemsep, topsep=0pt, parsep=0pt, partopsep=0pt] \item \textit{Step 1:} The RES availability \cite{Intro_RESPRE}, as well as the system spinning reserve (SR) and non-spinning reserve (NR) requirements \cite{ReservePre1}, are predicted in the day-ahead stage.
+These predictions are generated for serving various downstream applications, including but not limited to UC.
+Thus, they are regarded as \textit{raw predictions}\footnote{Raw predictions are typically provided by sophisticated \cite{Intro_RESPRE} or rule-of-thumb \cite{ReservePre1} predictors.
+Some systems make the raw predictions publicly accessible, enabling various entities to use these predictions for their specific applications.}; \item \textit{Step 2:} Using the raw predictions as inputs, system operators solve a deterministic UC problem \cite{Intro_UC} to determine day-ahead operation plans involving startup/shutdown schedules and generation baselines; \item \textit{Step 3:} To evaluate the economics of a UC plan, a re-dispatch (RD) problem \cite{Intro_ED}, which is built upon the UC plan, is solved to calculate the eventual \textit{balancing cost} against the actual RES realizations as well as SR and NR deployments. \end{itemize}

+With respect to the day-ahead predictions and the afterward RES realizations, the startup and no-load costs from day-ahead UC and the balancing costs from RD constitute the \textit{actual operating cost}.
+This is referred to as \textit{UC economics} in this paper.
+Indeed, a UC plan with superior economics can enable a low actual operating cost.

-Although the O-PO process seems practically reasonable, its operation economics suffers from two flaws: (\emph{i}) The RES predictors myopically pursue statistical accuracy, such as mean absolute percentage error (MAPE), mean absolute error (MAE), and root mean square error (RMSE).
-However, due to the inherent nonlinearity of the UC-ED optimization process, a statistically more accurate prediction may not necessarily induce a lower system cost (as illustrated in Section~\ref{asymmetric}); (\emph{ii}) The reserve requirements sized by traditional rule-of-thumb methods may be redundant or insufficient, further worsening the economics.
-With this, the myopic predictions in O-PO are referred to as \textit{raw predictions} in this paper.
+Although the current predict-then-optimize process seems plausible, its UC economics actually suffers from the raw predictions for at least two reasons: \textit{i)} the RES predictors are generally trained by statistical accuracy criteria, such as mean absolute percentage error (MAPE).
+However, due to the inevitable prediction errors and the inherent nonlinearity of the UC-RD optimization process, \textit{a statistically more accurate prediction may NOT necessarily induce a lower actual operating cost} (as revealed in Section~\ref{asymmetric}); and \textit{ii)} the raw SR/NR requirements sized by traditional rule-of-thumb predictors could be overly redundant or insufficient, further worsening the UC economics.

+Considering that the current raw predictors have been sophisticatedly developed and are utilized across various downstream applications, this paper targets to explore the following open question: \textit{How to leverage the predictors currently used by the existing predict-then-optimize practice and tailor their output, i.e., raw predictions, to improve the UC economics?}